Turkey-backed Syrian fighters prepare to replace US forces

-BEIRUT (AP) — A spokesman for Turkish-backed Syrian forces says they are preparing to deploy in eastern Syria alongside Turkish troops once American forces withdraw.
+BEIRUT (AP) — Turkish-backed Syrian fighters are preparing to deploy in eastern Syria alongside Turkish troops once American forces withdraw, a spokesman said Monday, adding that his forces have begun massing on the front line of a town held by Kurdish-led forces.

 U.S. President Donald Trump has said the withdrawal from Syria will be slow and coordinated with Turkey, without providing a timetable.
+Turkey said the two countries are coordinating to ensure there is no “authority vacuum” once the U.S. troops leave.

 A Kurdish-led force captured much of northern and eastern Syria from the Islamic State group with the help of the U.S.-led coalition.
-Turkey views the Kurdish fighters as terrorists because of their links to an insurgent group inside Turkey.
+Turkey views the Kurdish fighters as terrorists because of their links to a Kurdish insurgent group inside Turkey.

-Youssef Hammoud, of the Turkey-backed Syrian opposition forces, said Monday “there is no alternative” to U.S. forces except Turkish forces and allied Syrian fighters.
+Youssef Hammoud, of the Turkey-backed Syrian opposition forces, said their fighters and weapons have been deploying on the front line with Manbij, a Kurdish-administered town in northern Syria where U.S. troops are based.

 Most Read Nation & World Stories